grpc/grpc.io/content/blog/graceful-cleanup-junit-tests.md

 ---
+title: Gracefully clean up in gRPC JUnit tests
 author: Dapeng Zhang
 author-link: https://github.com/dapengzhang0
 company: Google
 company-link: https://www.google.com
-date: "2018-06-26T00:00:00Z"
+date: 2018-06-26
-published: true
-title: Gracefully clean up in gRPC JUnit tests
-url: blog/gracefully_clean_up_in_grpc_junit_tests
 ---

 It is best practice to always clean up gRPC resources such as client channels, servers, and previously attached Contexts whenever they are no longer needed.